SambaCommunications/Samba-iOS-SDK/README.md

 ```

-To be notified of different events that are triggered during the playing of an ad, such as when the ad has successfully loaded or something went wrong, you should implement the AdManagerProtocol.
+To be notified of different events that are triggered during the playing of an ad, like when the ad has successfully loaded or something went wrong, you should implement the AdManagerProtocol.
-Set the delegate in order to receive those events:
+You need to set the delegate in order to receive these events:

 ```
 self.adManager?.delegate = self